sony/esstra/doc/case-study/debian.md

 The `debian/rules` file defines the variable `CFLAGS` that are passed to GCC.

-By adding the option `-fplugin=/usr/local/lib/gcc/x86_64-linux-gnu/<gcc-major-version>/plugin/esstracore.so`, the ESSTRA Core will intervene in the compiler during the package build process.
+By adding the option `-fplugin=/usr/local/lib/gcc/<gcc-arch>/<gcc-major-version>/plugin/esstracore.so`, the ESSTRA Core will intervene in the compiler during the package build process.
-In this case, since we are using GCC version 11, make the following modifications:
+Since we are using GCC version 11 on an x86\_64 PC, make the following modifications:

 ```diff
  #!/usr/bin/make -f